erdc/cms2d/source/readme.txt

    To build CMS On linux you must have CMAKE software above 3.4

    Instructions:
-     1. Go to the directory containing the "source" subdirectory (generally "trunk/source").
+     1. Go to the directory containing the "source" subdirectory (generally "source").
      2. Type cmake . at the prompt
      3. Type make clean
      4. Type make